mamisoa/oph4py/memory-bank/activeContext.md

 ## Current Focus and Priorities

-The current focus is on JavaScript code modernization alongside the API modularization effort.
+The current focus is on JavaScript code modernization following the successful completion of the API modularization effort.
 We're improving the quality and maintainability of frontend code by applying modern JavaScript best practices.

 ### Recent Changes (Last 48 Hours)

 1. **API Modularization Completion**
    - Completed migration of utility functions from rest.py to modular API architecture:
-     - Commented out rows2json and valid_date functions in rest.py
-     - Added clear compatibility notices directing users to api/core/utils.py
+     - Migrated all endpoints to dedicated modules in api/endpoints directory
+     - Implemented core functionality in api/core directory
+     - Completed removal of rest.py after verifying all functionality works
-     - Updated api/endpoints/utils.py to import from api/core/utils.py
+     - Updated __init__.py to import directly from the modular API structure
-     - Maintained backward compatibility during transition
    - Improved code organization for better maintainability
-   - Completed the refactoring of rest.py to modular architecture
    - Ensured consistent implementation of utility functions across the application
    - Updated memory bank and documentation to reflect migration completion